Back-ups are “Priceless”

 In the News…

-On the 23rd of May 2019, ZILLIONe took another step in its international journey by adding Fiji to its growing global family.
-The launch was held at the Grand Pacific Hotel and was attended by senior managers and finance heads of fifteen leading companies in the...
+More News On the 23rd of May 2019, ZILLIONe took another step in its international journey by adding Fiji to its growing global family.
+The launch was held at the Grand Pacific Hotel and was attended by senior managers and...

-PickMe is a tech-based company that has brought ride hailing to your fingertips via an app that enables instant ride hailing.
-The company is equipped with a vast fleet of manned vehicles including and not limited to three-wheelers, mini cars, cars, vans and luxury...
+More News PickMe is a tech-based company that has brought ride hailing to your fingertips via an app that enables instant ride hailing.
+The company is equipped with a vast fleet of manned vehicles including and not limited to...

-Zillione Technologies (Pvt.)
-Ltd, recently hosted a workshop in partnership with Microsot titled 'A secure workstation with Microsoft' at the Hilton Colombo Residencies.
-This star studded event which was conducted under topic of ‘Security Capabilities of Windows 10...
+More News Zillione Technologies (Pvt.)
+Ltd, recently hosted a workshop in partnership with Microsot titled ‘A secure workstation with Microsoft’ at the Hilton Colombo Residencies.
+This star studded event which was conducted...